ironmanfpv/Question-Visualizer-for-Monocle/README.md

 Imagine one of two scenarios:

 Scenario one: You are giving a briefing or a presentation.
-Your audience have questions pertaining to what you shared but they cannot ask you directly.
+Your audience have questions pertaining to what you shared but they are not able to raise it at the point of time.
 You share with them a Google Sheet for them to key in their questions.
 You have their questions in view.
 You handle them at an interim juncture.

 Scenario two : You are a teacher/lecturer teaching a lesson.
 Your students have questions.
-They hesitate to raise them as the group size is huge and they are processing their thoughts, trying to phrase their questions.
+They hesitate to raise them as the group size is huge and they are processing their thoughts,trying to phrase their questions.
 You share with them a Google Sheet for them to key in their questions.
 You have their questions in view.
 You handle them at a Q&A segment.